Nuyorican Poets Café

-The Nuyorican Poets Cafe is a nonprofit organization in the Alphabet City neighborhood of Manhattan in New York City.
-It is a bastion of the Nuyorican (Puerto Rican New Yorker) art movement, and has become a forum for poetry, music, hip hop, video, visual arts, comedy, and theater.
-Several events during the PEN World Voices festival are hosted at the cafe.
+The Nuyorican Poets Café is a nonprofit organization in the Alphabet City neighborhood of Manhattan in New York City.
+It is a bastion of the Nuyorican (Puerto Rican New Yorker) art movement, and has become a forum for poetry, music, hip-hop, video, visual arts, comedy, and theater.
+Several events during the PEN World Voices festival are hosted at the Café.

-The Café is meant to be a venue from which Nuyorican artists, poets, and playwrights take shared themes and messages of community, understanding, and the breaking down of arbitrary separators of color, among others, and spread them outside the environment of the Café.
+The Nuyorican Poets Café is meant to be a venue from which Nuyorican artists, poets, and playwrights take shared themes and messages of community, understanding, and the breaking down of arbitrary separators of color, among others, and spread them outside the environment of the Café.

 History

-Founded on 31 October 1973, the Nuyorican Poets Cafe began operating in the East Village apartment of writer, poet, and Rutgers University professor Miguel Algarín with assistance from co-founders Miguel Piñero, Bimbo Rivas, Pedro Pietri and Lucky Cienfuegos.
+Founded on 31 October 1973, the Nuyorican Poets Café began operating in the East Village apartment of writer, poet, and Rutgers University professor Miguel Algarín with assistance from co-founders Miguel Piñero, Bimbo Rivas, Pedro Pietri and Lucky Cienfuegos.

-By 1975, the number of poets involved with the venture outgrew that space, so Algarín rented an Irish pub, the Sunshine Café on East 6th Street, and they named it "The Nuyorican Poets Cafe".
+By 1975, the number of poets involved with the venture outgrew that space, so Algarín rented an Irish pub, the Sunshine Café on East 6th Street, and they named it "The Nuyorican Poets Café".
 During the mid-to-late 1970s, some of the featured poets included Miguel Algarín, Miguel Piñero, Pedro Pietri, Victor Hernández Cruz, Diane Burns, Tato Laviera, Piri Thomas, Jesús Papoleto Meléndez, Sandra María Esteves, and José Angel Figueroa.
 By 1980, the overflow of audiences led them to purchase their current building at 236 East 3rd Street so as to expand their activities and programs.
-The second wave of major Nuyorican Poets, featured at the cafe, emerged, including Nancy Mercado, Giannina Braschi, and Martín Espada.
+The second wave of major Nuyorican Poets, featured at the Café, emerged, including Nancy Mercado, Giannina Braschi, and Martín Espada.

-The Nuyorican Poets Cafe counts poetry activists such as Bob Holman, Carl Hancock Rux, Saul Williams, Sarah Jones, Emanuel Xavier, and Beau Sia as former slammasters and was the home to the now mobile Nuyorican freestyle battle program Braggin' Rites.
+The Nuyorican Poets Café counts poetry activists such as Bob Holman, Carl Hancock Rux, Saul Williams, Sarah Jones, Emanuel Xavier, and Beau Sia as former slammasters and was the home to the now mobile Nuyorican freestyle battle program Braggin' Rites.

 The exterior walls are painted by a local artist "Chico" who has done neighborhood murals for decades.
 Above the entry doorway hangs Diana Gitesha Hernandez's acrylic painting.

 In explaining the philosophy of the venture, co-founder Algarín said: "We must listen to one another.
 We must respect one another's habits and we must share the truth and the integrity that the voice of the poet so generously provides."

-In the 1990s a new group of Nuyorican poets and performing artists emerged to read at the cafe.
+In the 1990s a new group of Nuyorican poets and performing artists emerged to read at the Café.
 In 2008, Daniel Gallant was appointed executive director.

-In 2015, Carmen was the first full-length opera shown at the cafe, produced by IconoClassic Opera.
-In 2022, long-time Café regular Caridad de la Luz was appointed Executive Director of the organization, a role in which she still serves as of Summer 2025.
+In 2015, Carmen was the first full-length opera shown at the Café, produced by IconoClassic Opera.
+In 2022, long-time Cafe regular Caridad de la Luz was appointed Executive Director of the organization, a role in which she still serves as of Summer 2025.

-In 2024, the Nuyorican Poets Cafe announced a $24.1 million renovation of its venue, which is expected to be completed in Fall of 2026.
+In 2024, the Nuyorican Poets Café announced a $24.1 million renovation of its venue, which is expected to be completed in Fall of 2026.
 The project involves replacing the existing interiors with a new lobby, two theaters, dressing rooms, classrooms, and the addition of an elevator.